OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 programming language the type of a term is static, i.e., the type cannot change with time.

+Since the well-typed property is static, the typechecker can't claim that a program will be well-typed until some moment in the time, when someone puts a value of a wrong type into a cell and breaks it.
+In other words, there should not be any temporalities in the typechecker judgments, if a program may break, then the pessimistic assumption is that it will break.
-Thus, a program is not well-typed if someone attempts to put a value of the wrong type into the cell.
-Of course, OCaml is a statically typed language and it doesn't allow a reference to change its type over the time, so after we put a value of some type into a cell, the cell type is sealed.
+Of course since OCaml is a statically typed language, it doesn't allow a reference to change its type over the time, so after we put a value of some type into a cell, the cell type is sealed.

 But, what if we put into the cell a value that can have several types, i.e., a value that has polymorphic type?
 Which type should the compiler